DIPlib/diplib/src/documentation/workplan.md

 -   Stuff that is in *DIPimage*:
     - **DEP** 2D snakes (**requires design work**)
     - general 2D affine transformation, 3D rotation (is already C code)
-    - xx, yy, zz, rr, phiphi, ramp; extend this to `dip::Coordinates`, which makes a tensor image (based on `dip::Framework::ScanSingleOutput`)

 -   Other stuff that's not in the old *DIPlib* (see below).
     **Requires special expertise**.